zsteinkamp/m4l-zs-Faderboard3/README.md

 You can also change the pan position of each voice with the horizontal slider below each fader.

+To make fine adjustments of the loop points, hold down `Shift` while moving the knobs.

+The "All Off" button will return all faders to the `-inf Db` position.

+The "Restart All" button will force all playing loops to jump back to the beginning of the loop and continue playing.

 ## TODO

 * Add optional looping.